About

 What type of tea to use

 There are many different versions of bubble tea.
-Earl grey tea, matcha tea, other green teas, oolong tea, jasmine tea and even tea bags with fruit flavors.
+Black tea, earl grey tea, matcha tea, other green teas, oolong tea, jasmine tea and even tea bags with fruit flavors.
 Some of these are mixed with milk to make milk tea, and others are served plain.

 Taiwanese milk tea is made with black tea.
 The strong tannin flavor in black tea is an important factor here.

-Chinese breakfast tea (Chinese black tea) is the usual choice for this bubble milk tea, likely due to its Taiwanese origins.
+Chinese breakfast tea (Chinese black tea or Taiwanese black tea) is the usual choice for this bubble milk tea, likely due to its Taiwanese origins.

-However, if you can’t find Chinese breakfast tea, you can use a more robust black tea, such as Ceylon OP tea or Assam or a blend (like English breakfast tea).
+However, if you can’t find Chinese breakfast tea, you can use a strong black tea, such as Ceylon OP tea or Assam or a blend (like English breakfast tea).

 Black Tea in a bowl, ready to be brewed

-Hot brew tea – This is the traditional way of brewing tea.
-For this drink, it’s important to brew tea that is stronger than regular tea.
+This is the traditional way of brewing tea.
+For this bubble tea drink, it’s important to brew tea that is stronger than regular tea.
 The hot water will help extract more of the tea flavor.

-Cold brew tea – This is in no way a traditional way to make tea.
-But it’s my favorite way to make iced tea, for a smoother taste, without an overpowering tannin flavor.
+This is in no way a traditional way to make tea.
+But it’s my favorite way to make iced tea for a smoother taste, without an overpowering tannin flavor.
 And most importantly, cold brew tea will give you a very clear tea (no cloudiness).

 Brewed black tea in a large glass jar

 That being said, I don’t always have already made boba pearls at home.
-Occasionally, I’d buy some quick cook tapioca balls, if I’m lucky enough to find them at an Asian grocery store.
+Occasionally, I’d buy some quick cook tapioca balls, if I’m lucky enough to find them at Asian grocery stores.

 If you haven’t made your own boba pearls, and don’t have time for it, then I highly recommend going with quick cook pearls.
-They are less chewier than homemade, but still work great for this bubble tea recipe!
+They are less chewy than homemade, but still work great for this boba tea recipe!

 Brown sugar boba pearls in a small container on a white plate